Universal geometrical link invariants

 \subsection{Structure of the ring for Universal weighted Jones invariant}

-In this part we look at the structure of the universal ring that we construct for our universal Jones invariant.
+Let us look at the structure of the universal ring that we construct for our universal Jones invariant.
 This ring, $\LLhJ$, is the limit of the sequence of rings $\LLNJ$, which are quotients of $\LL$ through the ideals $\tilde{I}^{J}_{\cN}$.

 We recall the specialisations maps that we have used for the construction of this universal ring. \begin{defn}[Level $\cN$ specialisations] The specialisations for the generic case (as in Subsection \ref{sumspec}) are given by: